facebookarchive/Facebook-For-OpenCart/README.md

 - For other questions or bug reporting, please create a ticket at our [github](https://github.com/facebookincubator/Facebook-For-OpenCart/issues)

 ====
-Source code for Facebook Ads Extension for OpenCart.
+Source code for Facebook Business Extension for OpenCart.
 This is for OpenCart v2.0.1.1 to v3.0.3.1.

 # Features: